By Jean Bell in Auckland with additional reporting by Rahul Bhattarai

 “We do have opportunities to raise these issues and hold them to account for their activities.
 Shamefully, too often we don’t as it would affect our trade.”

 Every year the indigenous peoples go to the capital region in the Philippines to rally and send a message to the government about their concerns.

 It is called a Lakbayan, said Sigua, and it was similar to the Hikoi taken by indigenous Māori in New Zealand.

 “We are sharing a struggle with Māori,” said Magbanau.

 “We are appealing to your government to support our calls to stop the attacks on the activists.
 The activists in the Philippines are being tagged as terrorists.”

 Jean Bell is contributing editor of the Pacific Media Centre’s Pacific Media Watch freedom project.
-Additional reporting by Rahul Bhattarai who is an Auckland University of Technology student studying towards a postgraduate diploma in Journalism.
+Additional reporting by Rahul Bhattarai who is an Auckland University of Technology student working towards a postgraduate diploma in Journalism.